aptof/mat-common-dialog/projects/mat-common-dialog/README.md

 >npm i @aptof/mat-common-dialog

-#### For non-existing angular projcet
+#### For non-existing angular project
-1. Open terminal or cmd and Creat a new Angular project
+1. Open terminal or cmd and Create a new Angular project
 >ng new example-project

 >cd example-project